Shreya-1305/mapty/README.md

 I have added following feature to make it more advanced.

+The UI can be manipulated from the user by:
 - Editing workouts
 - Deleting workouts
 - Deleting all workouts